PinoTsao/Memo/boot/boot.md

 According to the code above, they are all initializing boot_params, maybe that is why it is called setup code.

-go_to_protected_mode is the last & most important part of main:
+go_to_protected_mode is the last & most important part of main, the official guide of real/protected mode switching is at Intel SDM 3a, 9.9 MODE SWITCHING.

 ```c
 void go_to_protected_mode(void)